Differential Norms and Rieffel Algebras: Introduction

 \section{Introduction}

 The main aim of this paper is to present criteria for a given $*$-algebra, denoted in what follows by $\mathcal{B}$ (and defined purely algebraically as in \cite[p.~35]{murphy}), to admit a unique C$^*$-norm.
 Let us recall that existence of a C$^*$-norm already imposes restrictions, since there are examples of $*$-algebras which do not admit any C$^*$-norm at all.
-And even when C$^*$-norms do exist, there may ``a priori'' be many different ones.
+And even when C$^*$-norms do exist, there may ``a priori'' be many different ones -- see the beginning of Section \ref{uniqtheorems}.
 It is true that any two C$^*$-norms on a $*$-algebra turning it into a C$^*$-algebra are necessarily equal \cite[Corollary 2.1.2, p.~37]{murphy}, but the conclusion breaks down when we abandon the hypothesis of completeness.

 Since our focus here will be on the question of uniqueness and not of existence, we shall in the sequel bypass the latter by assuming that the $*$-algebra $\mathcal{B}$ in question is realized as a dense $*$-subalgebra of some C$^*$-algebra $\mathcal{A}$.
-Within this context we formulate our first main theorem, which states that if $\mathcal{B}$ is spectrally invariant in $\mathcal{A}$ (see Definition \ref{specinv}) and closed under the C$^\infty$-functional calculus of $\mathcal{A}$ \cite[p.~309]{bhattdiff} \cite[p.~256, (1)]{blackadarcuntz} \cite[p.~22]{longo} (sometimes also called the smooth functional calculus of $\mathcal{A}$ \cite[p.~6]{elliott}; see Definition \ref{holosmooth}), then the C$^*$-norm on $\mathcal{B}$ induced from that of $\mathcal{A}$ is the only possible one (Theorem \ref{uniq2}).
+Within this context we formulate our first main theorem, which states that if $\mathcal{B}$ is closed under the C$^\infty$-functional calculus of $\mathcal{A}$ (see Definition \ref{onlysmooth}), then the C$^*$-norm on $\mathcal{B}$ induced from that of $\mathcal{A}$ is the only possible one (Theorem \ref{uniq}).
 In the unital case, this can be seen as a noncommutative version of the statement that on a smooth compact manifold $M$, the algebra $C^\infty(M)$ of smooth functions uniquely determines the algebra $C(M)$ of continuous functions, which is the algebraic counterpart of the idea that a smooth manifold is automatically also a topological space: the smooth structure uniquely determines the topology \cite[Chapter 2, pp.~22 \& 23]{lang}.
-On the way to Theorem \ref{uniq2} we need a result (Proposition \ref{envalg}) which is perhaps interesting in itself: under the hypothesis of spectral invariance of $\mathcal{B}$ in $\mathcal{A}$, we show that the restriction of the C$^*$-norm of $\mathcal{A}$ majorizes any C$^*$-seminorm on $\mathcal{B}$.